openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 getMinWidth(callback: AsyncCallback&lt;number&gt;): void

 Obtains the minimum width of this wallpaper.
-This API uses an asynchronous callback to return the result.

 > **NOTE**
 >